 2. Replication Scheme

-HCV particles bind to the host cell via a specific interaction between the HCV envelope glycoproteins and a yet unknown cellular receptor complex that probably includes CD81.
-Bound particles appear to be internalized by receptor-mediated endocytosis.
-After the viral genome is liberated from the nucleocapsid (uncoating) and translated at the rough ER, NS4B (perhaps in conjunction with other viral and cellular factors) induces the formation of membranous vesicles (refered to as membranous web).
+Virus particles bind to the host cell via SRBI and CD81, followed by engagement with the tight junction proteins Claudin-1 and Occludin.
+Bound particles are internalized by receptor-mediated endocytosis.
+After the viral genome is liberated from the nucleocapsid (uncoating) and translated at the rough ER, NS4B and NS5A (in conjunction with other viral and cellular factors) induce the formation of DMVs accumulating in the cytoplasm and forming a structure originally called the membranous web.
 These membranes are supposed to serve as scaffolds for the viral replication complex.
-After genome amplification and HCV protein expression, progeny virions are assembled.
-The site of virus particle formation has not yet been identified.
-It may take place at intracellular membranes derived from the ER or the Golgi compartment.
-Newly produced virus particles may leave the host cell by the constitutive secretory pathway.
-The upper right panel of the figure shows a schematic representation of an HCV particle.
-Note that the envelope proteins E1 and E2 are drawn according to the proposed structure and orientation of the TBEV envelope proteins M and E, respectively (Yagnik et al., 2000).
-The lower right panel shows a model for the synthesis of negative strand (-) and positive strand (+) progeny RNA via a double stranded replicative form (RF) and a replicative intermediate (RI).
+After genome amplification and structural protein production, progeny virions are assembled.
+The site of virus particle formation has not yet been clearly identified.
+It takes place most likely at intracellular membranes derived from the ER or the Golgi compartment and tightly associated with lipid droplets.
+Newly produced virus particles may leave the host cell by the secretory pathway.